 You can check what personal data of yours is recorded in the Personal Records Database (BRP) on MijnOverheid.
 If you live outside the Netherlands and are unable to access your data online, you can also do so via an RNI municipality.

-If you live or have lived in the Netherlands, you are registered in the BRP.
 The BRP may contain the following data about you:

 - citizen service number (BSN)

 - voting status

 - details about your travel documents

 - details relating to your registration in the BRP

 Viewing your data online on MijnOverheid